marph91/thunderbird-joplin-export/README.md

 ### Include metadata

-In this section you will find some examples how to configure the metadata.
-All metadata of the [mail header object](https://webextension-api.thunderbird.net/en/latest/messages.html#messages-messageheader) can be included.
+In this section you will find some examples how to include email metadata into note title or body.
+All metadata of the [mail header object](https://webextension-api.thunderbird.net/en/latest/messages.html#messages-messageheader) can be used.

 By default, the note title template is `{{subject}} from {{author}}`.
 I. e. the `subject` and `author` keys are searched in the mail header object and inserted into the template if found.
 Since the subject contains often strings like `Re:` or `Fwd:`, these can be removed by defining a regex.
 The setting is called "Trim subject".
 For me, the regex `^(((Re|Fw|Fwd):|(\[.*\])) ?)*` works best.